gaepdit/SqlServerRegexFunctions/README.md

 ## Installation

-1. Build the `RegexFunctions` project in Visual Studio
+1. Build the `RegexFunctions` project in Visual Studio.
-2. In SQL Server, add the `"RegexFunctions\bin\Release\RegexFunctions.dll"` file as a new assembly
+2. In SQL Server, add the `"RegexFunctions\bin\Release\RegexFunctions.dll"` file as a new assembly.
-3. Run the `"SQL Server Objects\UserDefinedFunctions.sql"` script to add the SQL Server wrapper functions
+3. Run the `"SQL Server Objects\UserDefinedFunctions.sql"` script to add the SQL Server wrapper functions.